CrypticSwarm/QuickStrike/README.md

 The keys are the types then an array of data member names.
 Currently there are two varieties.

-1. obs - data that will be attached as a regular KO Observable.
+1. sync - data that will be attached as a regular KO Observable and synced with other users.
 1. subob - Allows data of different types to be injected (other view models created via `QStrike.make` or `QStrike.compose`).
 This data hold an array of child view models.

 The method object get attached as view model methods.
 These methods are used through the interface.